Note On Legal Action After Detection Of Tiger Mortality

-Tiger trapped & found dead at Waynad
+Tiger trapped & found dead at Wayanad

 Background

-On 21st December, 2011, an adult tiger was found dead at a place called Chekkadi in Tirunelli Village just two kilometers from the boundary of Waynad Sanctuary in Kerala.
+On 21st December, 2011, an adult tiger was found dead at a place called Chekkadi in Tirunelli Village just two kilometers from the boundary of Wayanad Sanctuary in Kerala.
 The tiger was caught in a strong wire snare skillfully laid between two trees just beyond a thick hedge.
 Preliminary investigations by the Forest department have revealed that the land belongs to one Beerabahu a resident of Apparapara Village who is absconding.
 A case has been registered and investigations are underway.

 The Offence